csm-kumar-gaurav/csm-kumar-gaurav/README.md

 ## Timeline of Projects

 1. **QuickCopy** - [Repository Link](https://github.com/csm-kumar-gaurav/TextClipper.git)
-	- *Description*: Learn how to copy text to clipboard with just one line of JavaScript code.
+	- *Description*: Copy input texts to clipboard with just one line of JavaScript code.
 	- *Technologies*: HTML, CSS, and JavaScript.
 	- *Learning curve*:
 		1. set the heading of the web page as "Copy to clipboard."